opensorceror/minimal-mistakes/_posts/2018-09-29-consume files-sftp-with-flume.md

 {% include toc title="Navigation" %}

 When many data scientists join the industry right after graduation, they're often disillusioned because the nature of their new work doesn't live upto their expectations.
 They quickly realize that data in the real world may be dirty, unreliable and may require an inordinate amount of engineering effort to ingest, clean, transform, store and maintain.
-This may be in stark contrast to the relatively pristine csv files that they may have taken for granted during their academic utpoia; data that let them focus on algorithms and models instead of housekeeping.
+This may be in stark contrast to the relatively pristine csv files that they may have taken for granted during their academic utopia; data that let them focus on algorithms and models instead of housekeeping.

 Lisha Li illustrates this nicely:
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">.<a href="https://twitter.com/karpathy?ref_src=twsrc%5Etfw">@karpathy</a> : sleep-lost pie chart transition from academia to industry.
 Time spent worry about dataset &gt;&gt; time spent on model optimization <a href="https://t.co/nDmxo4VAC6">pic.twitter.com/nDmxo4VAC6</a></p>&mdash; lisha li (@lishali88) <a href="https://twitter.com/lishali88/status/994723759981453312?ref_src=twsrc%5Etfw">May 10, 2018</a></blockquote>